chris-lauria/Superforecasting-worktest/README.md

 '------' '------' '------' '------' '------' '------'

-This repo contains the code I utilized to pass the a worktest for research position in a superforecasting company
+This repo contains the code I utilized to pass the a worktest for a research position at a superforecasting company

 To run the script, execute main.py.
 It will display in the console the results.